jona-sassenhagen/mne_workshop_amsterdam/README.md

 ## Day 2: Analyzing EEG data with MNE

-Ensure you are using an up to date, Anaconda-based Python.

 Please access a command line (e.g., Anaconda prompt), and install the dev version of MNE: